gamazeps/RobotS/README.md

 Documentation can be found [here](http://gamazeps.github.io/RobotS/).

+## Maintained status

+I am no longer working on this crate, so features will probably not be added by me.

+If you want to add features feel free to submit a PR, I will try to review it within the week.

+Bugs and errors will nevertheless be corrected if an issue is opened, provided they are not too long to correct.

 ## Build it

 This library can be built on a stable rustc (starting at 1.4.0) version.